Lifestyle

 4. Make a morning checklist

 Every morning make a checklist of tasks you want to achieve each day.
 This helps keep your priorities in order.
 You can even cross-check this list with your new calendar.
-Having this list will keep you motivated to achieve throughout the day.
+Having this list will keep you motivated to achieve your goals throughout the day.

 5. Audiobooks and podcasts may become your new best friend